rxsalad/tunnels-for-ai-inference/README.md

 ### Deploy cloudflared connectors in Kubernetes

-Create the [tunnel.yaml](V1/tunnel.yaml) manifest using Cloudflare's [the pre-built images](https://hub.docker.com/r/cloudflare/cloudflared/tags) and deploy 3 connector instances, which can be managed remotely through the Cloudflare dashboard, for example, to adjust routing configuration.
+Create the [tunnel.yaml](V1/tunnel.yaml) manifest using Cloudflare's [pre-built images](https://hub.docker.com/r/cloudflare/cloudflared/tags) and deploy 3 connector instances, which can be managed remotely through the Cloudflare dashboard, for example, to adjust routing configuration.

 ``` yaml
 apiVersion: v1